01 of 14

 Alder Tree Bark

 Alder trees are common in the United States and across much of Europe.
-Almost all alders are deciduous and their leaves are alternate, simple and serrated.
+To help you identify an alder, almost all alders are deciduous and their leaves are alternate, simple, and serrated.
 The flowers are catkins with male and female catkins on the same plant.

-It is the bark of the Alder that provides the tannin for dyeing fabrics.
-It must be gathered carefully so as not to harm the tree, and then boiled to release the color.Continue to 3 of 14 below.
+It is the bark of the alder that provides the tannin for dyeing fabrics.
+It must be gathered carefully so as not to harm the tree; and then boiled in water to release the color.Continue to 3 of 14 below.

 03 of 14

 Barberry is a popular landscape shrub because it will grow under most any condition.
-Barberrys are often dark red in color but bright/lime green-leafed varieties are available.
+Barberry shrubs are often dark red in color, but bright lime green varieties are available.
 The shrub does have thorns that should be handled with care.

-To achieve a yellow orange dye, mix any growing part of the plant with alum in a boiling water bath.Continue to 4 of 14 below.
+To achieve a yellow orange dye, mix any growing part of the plant with alum in a boiling water bath to extract the dye.Continue to 4 of 14 below.

 04 of 14

 To make dye, you will need to gather the rhizomes.
-They will produce an orange or orange-red dye.Continue to 5 of 14 below.
+They will produce an orange or orange-red dye when boiled in water.Continue to 5 of 14 below.

 05 of 14

 Butternut trees, also called white walnut trees, are native to the United States.
-The Butternut tree has compound leaves that are 15 - 30 inches long.
+The Butternut tree has compound leaves that are 15 to 30 inches long.
 The leaves are hairy and have fine sharp teeth.
-The fruit of the Butternut is covered with hairs that are sticky and oily to the touch.
-Fruits are single or in clusters of 2-5, with a hard, thick, deeply furrowed shell enclosed by a thick husk.
-The fruit of the Butternut ripens in September or October and may stay on the tree until after the... leaves fall.
+The fruit of the butternut is covered with hairs that are sticky and oily to the touch.
+Fruits are single or in clusters of two to five with a hard, thick, deeply furrowed shell enclosed by a thick husk.
+The fruit of the butternut ripens in September or October and may stay on the tree until after... the leaves fall.

-It is the seed husk that should be boiled to extract the tannins that will dye fabric orange.Continue to 6 of 14 below.
+It is the seed husk that should be boiled to extract the tannins that will create an orange dye.Continue to 6 of 14 below.

 06 of 14